 - Avoid buffets without screen guards protecting the food from other guests.

 There are a few local laws to be aware of on the Cook Islands:

 - If you're driving, monitor your alcohol intake and remember the legal blood alcohol limit for drivers and motorcyclists is 0.08.

 - The Cook Islands' standards of dress and behaviour are modest, especially outside the resort areas, so cover up to avoid causing offence.

 Cook Islands travel insurance exclusions

-Our TravelCare policy is an award-winning comprehensive travel insurance option, however no travel insurance offers cover for everything.
+Our International policies provide comprehensive and medical-only travel insurance option, however no travel insurance offers cover for everything.
 It’s important to remember what your Cook Islands travel insurance may not include, like: